Find the player with least 0s after emptying a Binary String by removing non-empty substrings

 - In each turn, a player removes a non-empty substring from the given string.

 - After the given string is emptied, the player having the minimum count of 0s will win the game.
-If both players have equal count of 0s, then print “Tie”.
+If both players have an equal count of 0s, then print “Tie”.

 Input: S = “00011”